 To create something unique, consider the processes, techniques, and tools you use.

 I don't want to suggest that not-extreme art is bad.
-The trusty pens and paper that everyone has provides more than sufficient latitude to create virtually limitless art.
-Indeed, many artists take extant tools and resources, and in bricolage fashion, do masterful and amazing things with it.
+Indeed, many artists do masterful, surprising, and amazing things with extant tools and resources.
 I don't want to discount the value of a novel just because it didn't accompany any new lexicon, or fault the composer for only the "same old" 12 notes of a scale.

 In contrast, those who merely go "by the book", are never able to fool Penn & Teller despite often delivering a compelling performance.
-As the two veteran magicians will say as well, it's not so much a knock on the magician's abilities.
+As the two veteran magicians will say, not being able to fool them not so much a knock on the magician's abilities.
 But, those who are able to fool Penn and Teller have the ability to evoke wonder and amazement even from the masters themselves.

 And so the implication for those who are tasked or challenged to create something completely novel: Look at the process.
 Look at your techniques, and tooling.
 It's the innovations inside that tool chain that will propel your creation to break the status quo.

 Here are some thoughts on pitfalls that I've certainly committed as a creator.
 I list them here, but further research on how to overcome them is still to be done.

 The quest for Extreme Art can be expensive, since the final creation is only the tip of the iceberg of resources required.
 So, budget carefully.

 Indeed, it's perilous to branch out and create something new.
 While trekking through new territory, there will be no map, and things that are completely new can be hard for people to evaluate.
 How to create Extreme Art actually worth making is outside the scope of this article (and of my current understanding), but a crucial topic nevertheless.
 The right answer probably has to do with creating a lot of cheap things, learning fast, and then synthesizing everything to create the final result.

 In other words, a creator allows him or herself to become blocked in creating just because the processes, tools, and techniques aren't perceived to immediately transcend the status quo.
 I think it's wise to simply keep creating with what you have access to until you feel yourself pushing up against boundaries.